Circadian T3 Method (CT3M or T3CM) for Adrenals–a great way to treat your low cortisol!

 - If you are using Armour or any hard-tableted NDT, chew it up before swallowing, or simply swallow it.
 Do not do the early morning NDT sublingually!
 Also have an acid in your drink to promote better absorption, like lemon juice or small amount of Apple Cider Vinegar

-- If you get TOO much of a response at a certain time you have moved earlier to, then you to the previous time.
-So, if for example, 4:30 am produces TOO much of an adrenal response, as indicated by data, and you were doing better 15 – 30 minutes later, you move back to that later time.
+- If you get TOO much of a response at a certain time you have moved earlier to, then you move forward to the previous time.
+So, if for example, 4:30 am produces TOO much of an adrenal response, as indicated by data or symptoms, and you were doing better 15 – 30 minutes later, you move back to that later time.

 - Many end up on around 12.5 -25 mcg T3.
 Other T3 or NDT doses are continued throughout the day, as needed.
-This is an average.
-It may not be YOUR right amount.
+This is an average; it may or may not be your right amount.